django-hijack/django-hijack/README.md

 ###  Hijack using the 'Hijack Button' on the admin site
 Go to Users in the admin backend and push the ‘Hijack’ button to hijack an user.
 This is the default mode and base version of django-hijack.
 To disable the ‘Hijack’ button on the admin site (by not registrating the HijackUserAdmin) set ``SHOW_HIJACKUSER_IN_ADMIN = False`` in your project settings.
+If you are using a custom user model, you will have to add support for displaying the button yourself to your own `CustomUserAdmin`.
+Simply mix in the `hijack.admin.HijackUserAdminMixin`, and add `hijack_field` to `list_display`.

 ### Hijack by calling URLs in the browser's address bar